madisonmarino/ClassiFind/README.md

 ### Data
-Data from my server will provide an array of artists objects that will allow users to select artists they currently listen to - this will possible be done through the Spotify API to gain access to every artist on their platform.
+Data from my server will provide an array of artists objects that will allow users to select artists they currently listen to - this will possibly be done through the Spotify API to gain access to every artist on their platform.
 All responses and resulting data will come from the different Spotify API endpoints.

 ### Endpoints
 **GET/recommendations**